alimness/sabbath-school-resources/src/en/pm/studying-together-01-bible-studies-you-can-give/12-second-coming-manner/12-second-coming-manner.md

 _Matt.
 13:37-43_ — The evil are purged out of His kingdom by fire and the righteous saved through all eternity.

-_Isa.25:9_ — The righteous are delighted to see Him come.
+_Isa.
+25:9_ — The righteous are delighted to see Him come.
 They joyfully exclaim "Lo, this is our God ..."

 _Rev.
 19:11-16_ — As King ofKings leading the armies of heaven, He returns as triumphant Lord.